 Common Styles

-In the 1800s, there was societal view that wearing glasses was a sign of ill health and old age.
-For this reason people wanted to avoid wearing glasses.
+• Lorgnette: In the 1800s, there was a societal view that wearing glasses was a sign of ill health and old age.
+For this reason, people wanted to avoid wearing glasses.
 The Lorgnette was a clever compromise.
-The design featured a pair of glasses but with a long handle instead of temples.
+The design featured a pair of glasses but with one long handle instead of temples.

 The 1900s

-During the 1900s, the manufacture of eyeglasses became a booming industry in itself.
+During the 1900s, the manufacturing of eyeglasses became a booming industry in itself.
 The range of styles available became extensive as Hollywood expanded and celebrities began to influence the fashions of the time.

 Common Styles

-This style was popular during 1900-1920.
-It was a French style featuring a small frame that fit snugly over the face and pinched the nose.
+• Pince-Nez: This style was popular during 1900-1920.
+It was a French style featuring a small frame that fits snugly over the face and pinched the nose.
+It usually didn’t come with any temple arms or handles.

-Thanks to the Hollywood actor named Harold Lloyd, the Pince-Nez was mercilessly thrown out of favour in the late 1920s.
+• Round Lenses: Thanks to the Hollywood actor Harold Lloyd, the Pince-Nez was mercilessly thrown out of favour in the late 1920s.
 The style was replaced by a large round lens inside a tortoiseshell frame.

 21st Century

-Since the 1950s, the styles and types of eyeglasses on offer have become numerous and fashions change by the year rather than the decade.
+Since the 1950s, the styles and types of eyeglasses available have become numerous—and fashion changes by the year rather than the decade.
 In the 21st century, eyeglasses are a fashion statement as much as a practical necessity and countless designers have turned their talents to creating the styles of the moment.
+Here are some of the popular styles of the modern day: